 15 countries ratified the Agreement during the opening day of signatures, with many others expected to ratify the Agreement this year.
 The Agreement is now likely to enter into effect a couple of years earlier than expected - possibly in 2017.

-IPIECA welcomes the Paris Agreement, and see it as a crucial step in global efforts to address climate change.
+IPIECA supports the Paris Agreement, and see it as a crucial step in global efforts to address climate change.
 The Agreement is an important milestone that will send a strong signal going forward, but more work and action by all stakeholders will be needed.

 The industry’s history of innovation, global reach, knowledge and technical expertise, positions it to help develop and provide credible future energy solutions.
 At IPIECA, we believe that the industry is already playing a part in this transition and will continue to do so, by improving the efficiency of existing technologies and resources, and contributing to the development of new ones.